wp-plugins/responsive-mortgage-calculator/readme.txt

 __Redesign It__

 The widget is built with plenty of classes to hook into for styling, so it’s easy to override the included stylesheet.
+There are settings to adjust the styling, a light and a dark theme, or you can remove the styling entirely and use your themes styling.

+__Plenty of Options__

+* Set the compounding period for your region,
+* Set your currency symbol and currency code
+* Hide the down payment field
+* Set a fixed payment period
+* Rename the field labels,
+* Set your own field labels
+* Add your own CSS classes

 __Known Issues__